albertonvilas/DataScience_exercises/README.md

-# machine_learning_learn
+# Data Science Exercises

-Random stuff about Machine Learning
+Random stuff that i did in my path in DataScience.

+Include exercises and my solutions to the problems